hrstn/LLMsHackery/README.md

-These are models that I've created through the AI Red Teamer path on HackTheBox.
+These are models used in the AI Red Teamer path on HackTheBox.